Very obvious warning regarding SPOILERS for Underdogs. Do not read this prologue until you have finished the original

 Special needs kids.
-It may have been true, but Marshall used the phrase to insult his enemies rather than underestimate them.
-After all, they had lasted almost a year outside the Citadel without detection, and three weeks earlier they had burned New London’s glorious clone factory had become a burned-out ash pit which hadn’t grown a soldier in three weeks.
-Those ‘special needs kids’ were the reason why the ageing clone population was in decline, propped up only by imported soldiers from other Citadels.
+It may have been true, but Roth used the phrase to insult his enemies rather than underestimate them.
+Thanks to their efforts in April, New London’s glorious clone factory had become a burned-out ash pit which hadn’t grown a soldier in three weeks.
+Those ‘special needs kids’ were the reason why the ageing clone population was in steep decline, only propped up by imported soldiers from other Citadels.

-The phone rang at the side of the desk.
-Before Pearce could pick up the handset, Marshall pushed the speakerphone button to allow himself and Roth into the discussion too.
+The phone rang at the side of the desk, and Marshall picked up the handset.
+Without seeking permission, Roth pushed the speakerphone button to allow himself and Pearce into the discussion too.

 ‘Experiment Chamber,’ Marshall said.

-‘Iain,’ came a lively voice through the speaker.
+‘Iain,’ came a lively voice through the speakerphone.